PleiadesBUW/PleiadesUserDocumentation/jupyter/jupyter-kernels.md

 Often users are not interested in using only the *base* environment in order to prevent conflicts between differrent packages.
 In order to configure your own environment with packages and use it within any of your JupyterLab servers, follow these steps:

-1. Create your conda environment: `conda create --name <name_of_virtual_env>`
+1. Create your conda environment:
+`conda create --name <name_of_virtual_env>`
-2. Activate it (from anywhere): `conda activate <name_of_virtual_env>`
+2. Activate it (from anywhere):
+`conda activate <name_of_virtual_env>`
 3. Install any packages you like **through conda**
-4. Install the *ipykernel* package in the chosen conda virtual environment: `conda install ipykernel`
+4. Install the *ipykernel* package in the chosen conda virtual environment:
+`conda install ipykernel`
-5. Enable the kernel: `python -m ipykernel install --user --name 'Name-of-my-venv' --display-name "Displayed name of my venv"`
+5. Enable the kernel:
+`python -m ipykernel install --user --name 'Name-of-my-venv' --display-name "Displayed name of my venv"`
-6. Start a new Jupyter notebook: *File-&gt;New-&gt;Notebook*
-7. Select your kernel from the dropdown menu according to your option `--display-name` from point 5
+6. Deactivate the conda environment.

 If you prefer, you can also install the kernels while directly logged in to PLEIADES instead of the JupyterHub log in.

-### JupyterHub: Virtual environments with pip for custom IPython kernels (other Python versions)
+### Jupyter: Virtual environments with pip for custom IPython kernels (other Python versions)

 Utilizing kernels with a Python version other than 3.10.4 will result in the kernel not properly loading displayed in the JupyterLab interface as *disconnected*.
 This originates in the modules loaded for JupyterLab server start-up, which cause conflicts with other python libraries.
 To generate an IPython kernel for an arbitrary Python version you can initially proceed as you would for a custom IPython kernel with Python 3.10.4:

-1. Generate the virtual environment: `python -m venv <name_of_virtual_env>`
+1. Generate the virtual environment:
+`python -m venv <name_of_virtual_env>`
-2. Activate the virtual environment: `source /pathToVirtualEnvironment/bin/activate`
+2. Activate the virtual environment:
+`source /pathToVirtualEnvironment/bin/activate`
-3. Install the *ipykernel* package into the virtual environment: `python -m pip install ipykernel`
+3. Install the *ipykernel* package into the virtual environment:
+`python -m pip install ipykernel`
-4. Install any other required packages through *pip*: `python -m pip install <package1> <package2> ... <packageN>`
+4. Install any other required packages through *pip*:
+`python -m pip install <package1> <package2> ... <packageN>`
 5. Use the *ipykernel* package to install a new IPython kernel for JupyterLab servers:
 `python -m ipykernel install --user --name 'NameOfKernelALPHANUMERICAL' --display-name "Name of kernel displayed in Jupyter"`
 6. To not further mess with your kernel you should deactivate the corresponding virtual environment: `deactivate`

-Comments on some of these steps are provided further above in the [corresponding section](#jupyterhub:-virtual-environments-with-pip-for-custom-ipython-kernels-(with-python-3.10.4)).
+Comments on some of these steps are provided further above in the [corresponding section](#jupyter:-virtual-environments-with-pip-for-custom-ipython-kernels-(with-python-3.10.4)).
 Afterwards, follow these steps (we will use an IPython kernel based on Python 3.9.5 as an example):

 1. Go to the location of your kernel (usually something like `~/.local/share/jupyter/kernels/NameOfKernelALPHANUMERICAL`)